Exceptional Elizabethan Manor House with wonderful views. Listed Grade II* & extending to 57 acres.

-Orchardleigh Cottage: Orchardleigh Cottage is a pretty, detached cottage which is situated some distance away from the manor house.
-The accommodation comprises a newly installed kitchen and bathroom, plus a sitting room, two bedrooms and its own cottage garden.
-Orchardleigh is available by separate negotiation to the main property and is highlighted in green on the plan.
+Orchardleigh Cottage: Orchardleigh Cottage is a detached bungalow which is situated some distance away from the manor house.
+The accommodation comprises a newly installed kitchen and bathroom, plus a sitting room, three bedrooms and its own cottage garden.

 Services: Biomass boiler for heating and hot water.
 Air source heat pump and solar panels for swimming pool heating.
 Mains electricity.
 Private drainage and water.

 Local Authority: East Devon District Council.

 Council Tax: Widworthy Barton- H. Orchardleigh- D.

 Please note: The property is located in an Area of Outstanding Natural Beauty